 Havilah Little Children’s Home was established in a house called Havilah in Hinemoa Road, Normanhurst (also referred to as Wahroona) in 1918 by the Church of England Diocese of Sydney.
 It was a home for infant children aged under six years.
 Havilah Little Children’s Home was established by the Homes and Hostels Committee for Children,…

-The Church of England Girls’ Home was opened in Carlingford in 1928, in the same buildings, Minden and No. 2 Home that had previously operated as the Church of England Boys’ Home.
-From 1928, girls were transferred from the four homes of the Child Rescue Home in Glebe Point and No. 2 Home became known…
+The Church of England Girls’ Home was opened by the Church of England Homes in Carlingford in 1928.
+It was located in the same buildings, Minden and No. 2 Home (which was renamed the Tress-Manning Home in 1929), that had previously operated as the Church of England Boys’ Home.
+It was a Home for girls…